nabla-ml/nabla/docs/api/ops/xavier_normal.md

 ## Returns

+Tensor
-- `Tensor`: An tensor initialized with the Xavier normal distribution.
+    An tensor initialized with the Xavier normal distribution.